 NAB team leaves Shehbaz Sharif's Lahore residence after learning he was not there

-National Accountability Bureau (NAB) officials left PML-N President Shehbaz Sharif's residence in Lahore after learning that he was not present.
+National Accountability Bureau (NAB) officials left PML-N President Shehbaz Sharif's residence in Lahore on learning that he was not present there.

 Earlier, NAB officials and police had gathered outside Shehbaz's residence in Model Town after he had missed another hearing with the anti-graft watchdog in relation to cases involving money laundering and possession of assets beyond known income sources.